 One "small but intricate" detail was overlooked—not only by us but by the cruise line and the tour operator as well.
 It was Easter weekend!
 Easter weekend in the Vatican!
 Are you kidding me?
 Have I set the stage enough already?
 The masses of people are indescribable.
-On a normal day, we were told there are up to 10,000 people who visit the Vatican.
-It is estimated that on Easter weekend, the daily count is up to 120,000 people!
+On a normal day, we were told there are up to ten thousand people who visit the Vatican.
+It is estimated that on Easter weekend, the daily count is up to 120 thousand people!

-Again, our appointment for entry was at 9:30 a.m., but we didn't actually get into the Basilica until after 1 p.m.
+Again, our appointment for entry was at 9:30 a.m., but in the end, we didn't actually get into the basilica until after 1 p.m.
 Remember, I said we had "skip the line" tickets?
 Basically, we skipped the line just to wait with all the others skipping the line!

 Inside the Basilica

 We were shoulder to shoulder, crammed in like sardines.
 The crowd seemed to move through as one entity, as a glob of people.
-At one point, it ceased to be about enjoying the antiquities and became about getting through and surviving.
-Oh, I forgot this detail: I'm claustrophobic!
+At one point, it ceased to be about enjoying the antiquities and became about getting through and just surviving.
+Oh, I forgot to mention one important detail—I'm claustrophobic!